 Pai has a great mixture of people and a real hippie vibe, it’s a great place to meet weird and wonderful characters, which ultimately make the place.
 One spot in particular which is definitely worth a mention (both for the place and the people) is ‘the circus’, a dorm/hotel on the hills of Pai overlooking the endless green fields.
 The Pai Circus School is a super cool place to hang out, there’s a great crowd that’s drawn to this place all year round, they have a pool which is a little murky, but feel free to have a dip if you dare, and of course plenty of entertaining characters that were more than happy to teach us how to fire spin, walk a slack like, juggle or even unicycle.

-If your perfect scene (like mine) is a pool, beers and great backpacker stories from other friendly travellers, of course complete with the odd hippie and people busy ‘finding themselves’ and playing shit guitar around a camp fire, then this is the place for you.
+If your perfect scene (like mine) is a pool, beers and great backpacker stories from other friendly travellers, of course, complete with the odd hippie and people busy ‘finding themselves’ and playing shit guitar around a camp fire, then this is the place for you.

-The canyon is an awesome place to kill a few hours, do try and get there for sunset though as it’s quite exceptional watching the sky change color over the mountains.
+The canyon is an awesome place to kill a few hours, do try and get there for sunset though as it’s quite exceptional watching the sky change colour over the mountains.
 On route back to town there is an abundance of small cafes and shops, so we stopped for a cheeky strawberry smoothie before getting back to the guesthouse.

-Most of our evenings were generally filled with masses of Northern Thai food, which is some of the best in the country, generally in the north there’s a much wider spectrum of flavors and ingredients (in my opinion)… and of course some of the best ‘happy hours’ Thailand has to offer.
+Most of our evenings were generally filled with masses of Northern Thai food, which is some of the best in the country, generally in the north there’s a much wider spectrum of flavours and ingredients (in my opinion)… and of course some of the best ‘happy hours’ Thailand has to offer.
 40 Baht Sangsom and Red Bull and 50 Baht cocktails.
 Trust me, that’s a bargain and I’m from Manchester (well Macclesfield).

 We indulged most evenings till the early hours with a great bunch of fellow backpackers we met at the pool and circus, all the main bars are only a stone’s throw away from each other on the Pai Walking Street, though a lot of them shut down around 12pm there’s always the rogue bar owner that has some contacts in the local police so they’re able to stay open till 3am.